Key facts

 - The average cost of a cellphone plan in the U.S. is $141

-- Illinois has the highest wireless tax rate, at nearly 34%
+- Illinois has the highest wireless tax rate, at 36%

 Having access to the internet has essentially become a requirement for accessing our data, our jobs and even our offline social circles.
 Our cellphones give us that access in the palms of our hands, anywhere, anytime, so it’s no wonder most folks would rather give up home internet than their phone if forced to choose.

-With prices rising on the cost of a phone and mobile plans, how much does the average mobile plan cost these days?
+With prices rising on the cellphones and mobile plans, how much does the average mobile plan cost these days?

-According to JD Power, the average monthly cost of a cellphone plan is $141.
-At almost $1,700 a year, it’s not an insignificant cost.
+According to J.D.
+Power, the average cellphone bill is $141/mo.
+At almost $1,700 per year, it’s not an insignificant cost.
 It pays to look for deals, promotions, discounts and bundle savings to trim that cost.

 Provider | Pricing | Plans | Data | Lines allowed | Internet bundles |